-Our credit agreement with Bank of America, N.A. ("Bank of America"), as Administrative Agent, Swing Line Lender and L/C Issuer, and the other lenders from time to time party thereto, first dated as of June 27, 2014 and as amended on June 26, 2015 (the "Credit Agreement"), contains financial and operating restrictions that may limit our access to credit.
-If we fail to comply with covenants in the Credit Agreement, we may be required to repay any potential indebtedness thereunder, which may have an adverse effect on our liquidity.
-In addition, if we are unable to extend, renew or replace the Credit Agreement by the maturity date of June 30, 2016, on favorable terms, or at all, our business, operations and financial condition may be materially adversely affected.
+Our Amended Credit Agreement contains financial and operating restrictions that may limit our access to credit.
+If we fail to comply with covenants in the Amended Credit Agreement, we may be required to repay any potential indebtedness thereunder, which may have an adverse effect on our liquidity.
+In addition, if we are unable to extend, renew or replace the Credit Agreement by the maturity date of June 30, 2017, on favorable terms, or at all, our business, operations and financial condition may be materially adversely affected.

-The Credit Agreement provides us with a revolving credit facility of up to \$15 million.
-Provisions in the Credit Agreement impose limitations on our ability to, among other things:
+The Amended Credit Agreement provides us with a revolving credit facility of up to \$20 million.
+Provisions in the Amended Credit Agreement impose limitations on our ability to, among other things:

 - incur additional indebtedness;

 - create liens:

 - enter into transactions with affiliates;

-- dispose of assets;
+- · dispose of assets;

-- · make certain investments; and
+- make certain investments; and

-- · merge or consolidate.
+- merge or consolidate.

 In addition, we are required to meet certain financial covenants customary for financings of this type.
-Our failure to comply with these covenants may result in the declaration of an event of default, which could cause us to be unable to borrow under the Credit Agreement or result in the acceleration of the maturity of indebtedness outstanding under the Credit Agreement at such time.
+Our failure to comply with these covenants may result in the declaration of an event of default, which could cause us to be unable to borrow under the Amended Credit Agreement or result in the acceleration of the maturity of indebtedness outstanding under the Amended Credit Agreement at such time.
 If the maturity of our indebtedness is accelerated, we may not have sufficient funds available for repayment or we may not have the ability to borrow or obtain sufficient funds to replace the accelerated indebtedness on terms acceptable to us, or at all.
-We are also subject to a 0.15% commitment fee on any unused commitments available for borrowing.
+We are also subject to a commitment fee at an annualized rate of 0.1125% on any unused commitments available for borrowing.

-Furthermore, while we had no amounts outstanding under the Credit Agreement as of December 31, 2015, we may wish to draw on this facility in the future.
-We may be prevented from borrowing, however, if we are unable to extend, renew or replace the Credit Agreement by the maturity date of June 30, 2016, on favorable terms, or at all, which could have an adverse effect on our liquidity and cause our business, operations and financial condition to suffer.
+Furthermore, while we had no amounts outstanding under the Amended Credit Agreement as of December 31, 2016, we may wish to draw on this facility in the future.
+We may be prevented from borrowing, however, if we are unable to extend, renew or replace the Credit Agreement by the maturity date of June 30, 2017, on favorable terms, or at all, which could have a material adverse effect on our liquidity and cause our business, operations and financial condition to suffer.